ylchan2/AIT580Project1/index.markdown

 ![](assets/correlationagi5.png){:class="img-responsive"}

 Correlation graph with only group 5 = 100000 to 200000.
-The correlation is with each group income.
-Data needed to be sepearate into different group in order to result.
+As we can see the above two graph, there is a stronger correlation between total income and education credit after the data being seperated.
+We can consult that there is a relation between total income and education credit but only if we seperate data into correct group.

+3) Calculate and visualize the correlation between total income and adjustable income

 ![](assets/corrItemizeddeductionandTaxableIncome.png){:class="img-responsive"}